PA-RISC information - since 1999

 HP OSF/1

-Around 1990, an internal HP project ported early 1.0 OSF/1 to PA-RISC, with OSF/1 being the alternative Unix operating system from an alliance of DEC, IBM, HP and others to compete with AT&T and Sun System V Unix.
+Around 1990, an internal HP project ported early 1.0 OSF/1 to PA-RISC, the alternative Unix operating system from an alliance of DEC, IBM, HP and others to compete with AT&T and Sun System V Unix.
 HP supported this undertaking early on, and planned subsequent transitions of its Unix offering towards OSF/1, when microkernel Mach operating systems were en vogue.

-HP OSF/1 was developed by ex-Apollo staff after Apollo was bought by HP, with Mach 2.0 macrokernel on early HP 9000/700 workstations.
-The result was a fairly complete OSF/1 operating system with proper hardware support and usable desktop environment with Motif and other OSF/1 applications.
-OSF/1 on PA-RISC was never distributed widely and sold commercially only for a short time before being withdrawn.
+HP OSF/1 on PA-RISC was never distributed widely and sold commercially only for a short time before being withdrawn.
 It was apparently used at the University of Utah, but HP decided against betting on it commercially, [f]inding fault with at least OSF 1.0’s memory management, [HP] has distributed only limited quantities of what it considers a technical release.

-OSF/1 apparently supported the following HP 9000 PA-RISC workstations:
+HP OSF/1 apparently supported the following HP 9000 PA-RISC workstations:

 ↑ up

-OSF MK-PA
+MK-PA

-Hardware support focused on PA-RISC 1.1 700s workstations, support for the 800s PA-RISC 1.0 servers was dropped from the original Mach 3/UX code base.
+MK-PA hardware support focused on PA-RISC 1.1 HP 9000 workstations with strong HP-UX compatibility.
+Support for PA-RISC 1.0 servers was dropped from the original Mach 3/UX code base.
+MK-PA supported the following HP 9000 computers and hardware:

 ↑ up